DrCBeatz/aynm-data/customers/README.md

 ### `init_handprint.sh`

-This shell script authenticates `handprint` with Microsoft Azure for OCR.
+This shell script authenticates `handprint` with AWS for OCR.

 ### `ocr.py`